 Argonne National Laboratories found, “In their 2010 life-cycle analysis of geothermal systems that hydrothermal binary plants have some of the lowest lifecycle emissions of any generating technology, including other renewables.”

 While we need an all of the above approach, Canadians want economic growth AND sincere efforts to meet Canada’s commitments under the Paris agreement.
-That means that we simply cannot fill the void left by coal with natural gas and hydroelectric power, as they will not provide the CO2 reductions required, nor provide the most jobs per MW.

 Currently, British Columbia is the only province that has geothermal-specific legislation.
 However, BC Hydro’s 2013 Integrated Resource Plan and previous Government of BC documents openly acknowledge existing deficiencies with the province’s geothermal leasing process.
 The deficiencies have resulted in a de facto moratorium on land sales, despite tenure requests from industry.